dcomtois/summarytools/README.md

 Version 0.8.9 brings several improvements to *summarytools*, notably:

-  - Easier management of global settings (customizable defaults) with `st_options()`
+  - Easier management of global settings (customizable defaults) with `st_options()`; each option has its own parameter, so you can set as many as you need in just one function call.
+The legacy way of setting options is still supported
+  - `dfSummary()` went through somw changes:
-  - `dfSummary()` now shows number of culumns in heading, as well as number of duplicated rows
+      - number of culumns is shown in heading, as well as number of duplicated rows (credits to [Paul Feitsma](https://github.com/paulfeitsma) for the good idea)
+      - UPC and EAN codes are now detected as well as sequences of integers (thanks to Paul one more)
-  - `dfSummary()` barplots more accurately reflect counts
+      - barplots more accurately reflect counts as they are no more “stretched” to the width of the table “cells”; this allows comparing counts across variables
-  - `dfSummary()` better handles columns with some particular content (unary/binary, integer sequences, UPC/EAN codes)
-  - in `descr()`, values ‘fivenum’ and ‘common’ are now available for `stats` argument
-  - More “overriding” options are allowed in `print()` and `view()`, such as `graph.col` and `labels.col`
+      - Binary and unary columns no more show irrelevant statistics (IQR / CV)
+  - `descr()` allows two new values for the `stats` parameter: “fivenum” and “common”, the latter being a shortcut for `c("mean", "sd", "min", "med",` `"max", "n.valid", "pct.valid")`
+  - Many More options can be overridden when printing / viewing summarytools objects; refer to `print.summarytools()`’s documentation for details

 **Other notable changes:**

-  - The logical argument `omit.headings` is replaced by the more straightforward `headings` (still logical); the former is still supported but disappear in future releases
+  - The `omit.headings` parameter has been replaced by the more straightforward `headings`. `omit.heandings` is still supported in this version but will be deprecated in the future
-  - The *Rows subset* heading element has been removed, since it was subject to errors
+  - Finally, because it was subject to errors, the *Rows Subset* heading element has been removed.
+In case of a massive public outry, I’ll bring it back ;)
-  - Under the hood, much has been going; the lengthy functions have been separated into more manageable parts, facilitating maintenance and improving readability
+  - Under the hood, much has been going; the lengthier functions have been split into more manageable parts, facilitating maintenance and improving readability

 # How to install